 The calibration concept of the SAR instrument consists of two parts: 1) internal calibration and 2) external or end-to-end calibration.
 The internal calibration feature is used for continuous calibration of the SAR antenna and the high-power amplifier.

 External calibration is employed for two purposes: 22)

 - Ensure a high image quality after the commissioning phase

 - To ensure nearly continuous image quality in the routine phase of the mission by re-calibration in certain time intervals (e.g. every year).

 The calibration is using new developments on Active Radar Calibration (ARC) targets in X-band and L-band specially developed for that purpose.

 The SAR-Lupe constellation is being monitored and controlled (TT&C function) by OHB-System AG, Bremen.
-The user ground segment services, including payload data reception, processing and archiving, and user interface, are provided at a service center located in Gelsdorf, near Bonn.
+The user ground segment services, including payload data reception, processing and archiving, and user interface, are provided at a service centre located in Gelsdorf, near Bonn.
 23)